RJKAZ/amazon-clone/README.md

 lol...."It is the way" I suppose.

-left off on Section 9 - 24 - "Create Shipping Screen" at 9:36 mark
+left off on Section 9 - 25 - "Design Place Order Screen" at 8:37 mark